1slander/Wild_Wild_Poo-HTMLGame/README.md

 ## About:

 The world have become a very clean place after Covid, but after a few years of face masks and hand sanitizer, a hero has risen from the shadows of your toilet.
-To claim back his thrown of filth, he must fight back all enemies.
+To claim back his thrown of filth, he must fight back old enemies.

 ## To do: